 - Decide what you can feasibly do yourself and what you need to outsource

-- Focus activity on where it has most impact and where your target prospects can be most easily targeted
+- Focus activity on where it has the most impact and where your target prospects can be most easily targeted

 - Be committed – you shouldn’t do new business in half measures.
 They say that it’s often the 6 -12th contact that generates an opportunity so don’t stop too soon.
 You’re building a pipeline so ongoing activity is what builds that pipeline.
 You must assess performance and change direction if need be.
 But it does mean you need to have realistic expectations about the speed of return.

-- Get advice where you need it whether that is from your accountant or other advisors, local support groups or external marketing experts
+- Get advice where you need it whether that is from your accountant or other advisors, local support groups, or external marketing experts

-We hope that you enjoyed these brief lead generation tips for small business.
+We hope that you enjoyed these brief lead generation tips for small businesses.
 If you’d like to know how GSA Business Development can help generate growth for your business or you’d like to book one of our new business development and marketing strategy workshops, contact us now on 0845 658 8192 or use the form on this site.